JaebeomKim0731/bioinfo1/README.md

 #### Issue
 1. I want to see the CLIP tag distribution along mRNA.
 But the BAM file is from genome alignment.
 How can I convert genome mappings to mRNA mapping?
-2. How to handle alternative splicing?
-Some genes have multipe transcript info in the GTF file.

 #### Manipulating GTF
+Extract mRNA parts from GTF for the genes that coding integral membrane proteins.

+Data from https://hyeshik.qbio.io/binfo/mouselocalization-20210507.txt is used
 1. Extract lines with "protein_coding" and without "processed_transcript"-> protein_coding.gtf
-2. One transcript(and its exon, CDS, UTR) for each gene -> one_transcript.gtf
+2. One transcript(and its exon, CDS, UTR) for each gene.
+Ignore alternative splicing. -> one_transcript_for_each_gene.gtf
-3. Extract only CDS and UTR -> mRNA.gtf
+3. Only the transcript, CDS, and UTR lines for integral membrane gene are extracted and stored separately for each gene. -> ./integral_membrane_gtf

 #### Manipulating mpileup result
 1. Prepare mpileup for each "protein_coding" gene.